 – Sharpening scissors blades is not like sharpening knives which have 1 sharp edge.
 Scissors have 2 edges which slide past each other and these need to be in close contact to cut well.

 – Scissors need both sharp cutting edges and correctly maintained inside faces to work well.

-– Using a knife sharpener removes metal from the inside face of scissor blades which means the cutting edges can no longer meet and the scissors wont cut.
-If too much metal is removed by a knife sharpener then it wont ever be possible to sharpen your scissors again.
+– Using a knife sharpener removes metal from the inside face of scissor blades which means the 2 cutting edges no longer meet and the scissors wont cut.
+If much metal is removed with a knife sharpener we cannot correct this and the scissors will not work again.

-The original A5 Clipper & A5 Blade were patented by John Oster in the USA in 1960 (US2928171A) and are similar to an earlier 1939 John Oster design (US2182597A).
-By the mid 1980’s Oster, Andis and Moser all had popular clipper models that took A5 type blades and made A5 clipper blades to go with them.
-Nowadays A5 blades have become the standard type of detachable clipper blade and most clipper brands sell a range of A5 blades as well as clipper models to go with them.
-An updated version of Oster’s original 1960’s A5 clipper can still be bought today and most of its components are interchangeable with the original 1960’s model.
+The original A5 Clipper & A5 Blade were patented and manufactured by John Oster, a Swedish immigrant to the USA, in 1960 (US2928171A) and are similar to an earlier 1939 John Oster design (US2182597A).
+By the mid 1980’s Oster, Andis and Moser all made popular clippers which took A5 blades and sold A5 clipper blades to go with them.
+Nowadays A5 blades are the standard snap on clipper blade and most brands sell A5 type clippers and blades to go with them.
+A newer version of John Oster’s original 1960’s A5 clipper can still be bought today and most the components are compatible with the original 1960’s version.

 A5 blades are a type of clipper blade which “snap off” your clipper in one piece without unscrewing them so you can easily remove blades and swap them to any A5 compatible clipper.

 A5 blades have a bracket on the back which has 2 small “wings” at the sides of a central a backplate.